 - Create culturally relevant materials: Cincinnati’s urban Appalachian neighborhoods have created comic books for kids and booklets for adults about healthy eating.
 The visual nature of these books appeals to a broad range of readers and literacy levels.

 - Host events in community centers, churches, & kitchens: In Lower Price Hill, an urban Appalachian neighborhood in Cincinnati, Ohio, we hosted Zumba workshops and diabetes story circles in local churches to meet communities where they live.
+With the development of a Hospice Cincinnati to provide good health care as well, Cincinnati is providing something for everyone.

 - Use verbal, visual, and aural methods: We’ve seen amazing results with the use of story circles and group poems, where community members talk together and express themselves verbally before engaging in writing.